High School Musical: The Concert: Telecasts and recordings

 On May 26, 2007, Disney Channel Latin America showed the concert made in Buenos Aires in Argentina.
 This performance aired none of Ashley Tisdale's songs, and Vanessa Hudgens only sang "Come Back To Me".
 On June 9, 2007, Canal 13 showed the concert performed in Santiago, Chile, airing all the solo performances.
 On June 10, 2007, the concert filmed in Mexico City, Mexico aired on Disney Channel Latin America.

-The concert CD/DVD came from a performance in Houston, Texas on December 18, 2006 at the Toyota Center.
-The album and video was released on June 26, 2007.
-While the CD and DVD were recorded by Disney at the same show, the two feature slightly alternate edits.
-For example, when Lucas thanks the cast and crew at the end of "We're All in This Together", he says: "Houston, you have been awesome" and thanks the band on the CD version, while the DVD version skips straight into thanking the cast and dancers.
-He thanks Jordan Pruitt in real life, but on both the CD/DVD combo and the Extreme All-Access Pass DVD, he never does.
-The same incident occurred with Lucas introducing the cast at the beginning of the show.
-In real life, he addressed the fact that Efron couldn't make it on stage but on DVD and CD, he never does.